anthonyec/website/src/_posts/2022-08-06-reading-notes-a-philosophy-of-software-design/index.md

 It's a small book at 178 pages that says what it needs to say simply and to the point.

-This isn't a review of the book, for that check out [Pragmatics Engineer's great post and video](https://blog.pragmaticengineer.com/a-philosophy-of-software-design-review/).
+This isn't a review of the book, for that check out [Pragmatic Engineer's great post and video](https://blog.pragmaticengineer.com/a-philosophy-of-software-design-review/).
 I'm just noting some parts that I relate to and that stand out to me.

 ## Different layer, different abstractions
 > The interface of a class should normally be different from its implementation: the representations used internally should be different from the abstractions that appear in the interface.